CarliJoy/intersection_examples/docs/specification.rst

 Comparison to other languages
 =============================

-When comparing what other languages with intersections, most do not provide an intersection type.
+When looking at what other languages have done, many do not have intersection types.
+Of those that do, the two closest comparisons to the desired behavior as well as the existing type features were found in Kotlin and TypeScript.

-Two notable comparisons with languages that do reinforce the decision to include ordering.
+Evaluating these comparisons reinforced the decision to include an ordering.

-While Kotlin (unlike Java) allows multiple inheritence, it does not allow a diamond pattern to exist, allowing only one base to implement a defintion for a method or attribute of a type.
+While Kotlin (unlike Java) allows multiple inheritance, it does not allow a diamond pattern to exist, allowing only one base to implement a definition for a method or attribute of a type.
 Kotlin's intersections therefore do not have to consider non-disjoint intersections.
+Kotlin's intersection types are not currently user-denotable and instead are possible either at runtime with smart-casting or at compile time, indirectly via multiple type constraints.

 TypeScript treats an intersection containing Any to be Any.
-This makes sense given that TypeScript only has structural typing but does not map well into python when considering nominal subtyping, and ``Any & T`` (Where ``T`` is a non-gradual type) as a return type.
+This makes sense given that TypeScript only has structural typing but this does not map well into Python when considering nominal subtyping, and ``Any & T`` (Where ``T`` is a non-gradual type) as a return type.

-Additionally, For the case of non-disjoint intersections TypeScript does not synthesize a minimum bound, but instead picks an arbitrary winner with an undocumented sort.
-This is not ideal for python, but when considering only structural typing, and with the availability of TypeScript's ``Pick`` and ``Omit``, it appears to be a non-issue for type expressiveness in TypeScript.
+Additionally, In the case of non-disjoint intersections, TypeScript does not synthesize a minimum bound but instead picks an arbitrary winner with an undocumented sort.
+This is not ideal for Python, but when considering only structural typing, and with the availability of TypeScript's ``Pick`` and ``Omit``, it appears to be a non-issue for type expressiveness in TypeScript.